“I have a business and I want to export.”

 A Zimbabwean exporter can thus create a network of independent retailers in different cities/towns in a target market.

 There is also an option of licensing, where a Zimbabwean exporter can lease a legally protected entity, such as name, logo, trademark, graphic design, slogan or a combination of these elements, to a business in the target market to exploit all opportunities.

 Although investment heavy, local businesses may set up their own subsidiaries in the target market, where they can develop satellite marketing teams dedicated to the market.

-Setting up a subsidiary will also allow local companies to tap into regional and global value chains as market presence is very important.
+Setting up subsidiary will also allow local companies to tap into regional and global value chains.

 Step 12: Acquire customer loyalty